Oracso/SwiftPortfolio/README.md

 A catalogue of common Swift bugs and a record of my fixes for them.

+### Use Case:

+I found it hard keeping track of all the bugs I found and my different fixes for them so I decided collate them into a *GitHub* repository.
+Feel free to browse and let me know if you find any bugs inside my bug fixes or have any suggestions to add.

 ### Highlights:

 - [Nested Observable Objects](https://github.com/Oracso/Swift-Bug-Fixes/blob/main/SwiftUI/NestedObservableObjects.md)